This Could be Your Listing

 Palm Island Real Estate

-Throughout Palm Island, buyers can find a diverse mix of property types, from attached villas, to duplexes and townhomes, and eventually single-family homes.
+Throughout Palm Island, buyers can find a diverse mix of property types; attached villas, duplexes, townhomes and single-family homes.

 The majority of the homes for sale on Palm Island are constructed according to the old-Floridian style, reminiscent of Southern Colonial buildings elsewhere.
 These constructions feature the typical trappings of wrap-around porches, hipped metal roofs, and dormer windows.
 However, one twist is the tendency to prop these homes up on pilings, placing garages and extra patio space underneath.

-The result of this elevated living is even more spectacular views, and cool sea breezes wafting through the buildings.
+The result of this elevated living is even more spectacular views, and cool sea breezes wafting through the homes.

 Broken down by area, the southern portion of the island, known as Little Gasparilla, is accessible only via boat, or by foot along the beach.
 Don Pedro Island Park separates this part of the island from the rest, making it even more cozy and quiet, which is saying a lot.